echiang73/liri-node-app/README.md

 * [OMDB API](http://www.omdbapi.com) -A node.js and browser client for OMDb API to obtain movie information.
 * [Bands In Town API](http://www.artists.bandsintown.com/bandsintown-api) - API allows any app to display the information on local concerts and live music recommendations.
 * [Moment](https://www.npmjs.com/package/moment) - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
-* [DotEnv](https://www.npmjs.com/package/dotenv) - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+* [DotEnv](https://www.npmjs.com/package/dotenv) - Dotenv store your sensitive credentials and load in environment variables in .env file to merge into your process.env runtime variables.

 ## Author